gabrielweyer/nuggets/windbg/README.md

 ## Analysing the dump on another machine

-You'll need to get the following `DLL`s from the machine where the dump was taken:
+You'll need to get the following `DLL`s from the machine where the dump was written:

 - `mscordacwks.dll`
 - `SOS.dll`